-- Change the oil only with the engine at operating temperature. - Use only oil of the permitted specification Chapter 8.2.1 "Engine oil" on page 71.
+- Change the oil only with the engine at operating temperature. - Use only oil of the permitted specification ♦ Chapter 8.2.1 "Engine oil" on page 71. - Filling quantity: Chapter 8.3 "List of fuels and lubricants" on page 73

-- Working clothes

-- Safety shoes

-- Protective gloves

-- 1. Park the machine safely & Chapter 6.5 "Parking the machine in secured condition" on page 62.
+- Protective gloves - 1.
+Park the machine in secured condition ⊕ Chapter 6.5 "Parking the machine in secured condition" on page 62.

+Danger of burning on hot components!

-- Wear your personal protective equipment (protective gloves, protective clothing). - Avoid touching hot components.
+Wear your personal protective equipment (protective gloves, protective clothing).

+Avoid touching hot components.